Percona-Lab/autotokubackup/README.md

 Supplementary Files
 -------------------

-The original MySQL configuration file as well as the MySQL Global and Session variable values will be stored in backup directory:
+The MySQL Global and Session variable values will be stored in backup directory.
+If you specify some files to copy in configuration file, they will be stored inside 'copied_files' directory.

     # ls -l 2017-02-09_20-25-40/